AKSW/docs.ontowiki.net/Getting-Started-Users.md

 ## common work flows (todo)

 _Here should be an overview which work flows are exists.
-For everyone a picture and a leightweight description.
+For everyone a picture and a lightweight description.
 Maybe let base workflows on concepts from Introduction_

 * create an empty model + a class + instances
 * view instance lists and single instances: _explain what you will see_